Uniform Approximation with Quadratic Neural Networks: Proofs for Section

 \begin{proof} Basically we construct a neural network $\phi_m$, which is able to represent a monomial $y \cdot m(x)$ where $m \in \mathrm{P_N}$, $ x \in [-s, s]^d$ and $y \in [-s, s]$, of the following form:

-Since $r_k \in \mathbb{N}_0$ where $k\in \{1, \dots, d\}$, and the fact that every number can be described in the power of $2$, where the highest power is the maximum number of compositions made by ReQU activation functions in order to represent $(x_k)^{r_k}$.
-Without loss of generality we assume that $r_k\neq 0$ and let
+Since $r_k \in \mathbb{N}_0$ where $k\in \{1, \dots, d\}$, and given that any number can be represented as sums of power of $2$, where the highest power corresponds to the maximum number of compositions required by ReQU activation functions in order to represent $(x_k)^{r_k}$.
+We assume without loss of generality that $r_k\neq 0$ and let